NexGen7T/NexGen7T.github.io/content/workshop/_index.md

 The workshop activities included educational sessions, with scientific and medical talks from the international team of MRI scientists who contributed to the NexGen 7T scanner project.

-<a href="https://youtube.com/playlist?list=PLEZEA4OebId2YitP-0UqMhOmXQICLBgWT&si=P6EGv8i4JEnNj6vo">Recordings from first NexGen 7T Workshop can be viewed on YouTube</a>
+<a href="https://youtube.com/playlist?list=PLEZEA4OebId2YitP-0UqMhOmXQICLBgWT&si=P6EGv8i4JEnNj6vo">Recordings from the first NexGen 7T Workshop can be viewed on YouTube</a>

 {{< youtubepl id="PLEZEA4OebId2YitP-0UqMhOmXQICLBgWT" >}}

+<a href="https://youtube.com/playlist?list=PL6umEw2Kdr-gqSSv0S5jl5u5xUOuNd_uT&si=P3-k164cJHHOg6K_">Recordings from the second NexGen 7T Workshop can be viewed on YouTube</a>

 {{< youtubepl id="PL6umEw2Kdr-gqSSv0S5jl5u5xUOuNd_uT" >}}